biasedbit/BBHTTP/README.md

 // Finished: 200 OK -- received 68364 bytes of 'text/html'.
 ````

-There are still many features missing &mdash; automatic JSON parsing and multipart uploads to name a few &mdash; to bring it up-to-par with other similar projects.
+There are still many rough edges to polish and features missing &mdash; automatic JSON parsing and multipart uploads to name a few &mdash; to bring it up-to-par with other similar projects.
 I want to add those over time but help is always more than welcome so be sure to open issues for the features you'd love to see or drop me a mention [@biasedbit](http://twitter.com/biasedbit) on Twitter.

 ## Highlights